-The Coudé focus was widely used in large telescopes built in most of the twentieth century since limits on optical design and fabrication required high-resolution spectrographs in particular to have large collimating mirrors.
 Ideally, these had the same diameter as the telescope's primary mirror with very long focal lengths.
-Such instruments could not be moved and were housed on or below an observing floor and part of the observatory building.
-Therefore, adding mirrors to the light path to divert the light to a fixed position was the only option.
-The 1.5m Hale

-Telescope, Hooker Telescope, 200 inch Hale Telescope, Shane Telescope, and Harlan J. Smith Telescope all were built with Coudé foci instrumentation.
+Such instruments could not withstand being moved, and adding mirrors to the light path to divert the light to a fixed position to such an instrument housed on or below the observing floor, and usually built as an unmoving integral part of the observatory building, was the only option.
+The 1.5m Hale Telescope, Hooker Telescope, 200-inch Hale Telescope, Shane Telescope, and Harlan J. Smith Telescope all were built with Coudé foci instrumentation.
 The development of echelle spectrometers allowed high-resolution spectroscopy with a much more compact instrument, one which can sometimes be successfully mounted on the Cassegrain focus.
 However, since inexpensive and adequately stable computer-controlled Alt-az telescope mounts were developed in the 1980s, the Nasmyth design has supplanted the Coudé focus for large telescopes.